duyluandethuong/BigQuery-ETL/README.md

 3. Run MERGE (upsert) query to perform insert / update with the data loaded in to Google Cloud Storage

 Data on Google Cloud Storage is set to be self-deleted after 7 days from the loaded time.
 This approach reduces the timestamp management phase that normally sees in traditional ETLs.

+# How to data is stored on Google Cloud Storage

+You must have a bucket to store all the AVRO files emmitted by NiFi.
+NiFi saves us from building a brand new ETL script to move data from soruces to GCS.
+You can structure anyway you want, but make sure that:

+1. On BigQuery, you must have a `staging` dataset, contains extenal tables point to data files on GCS
+2. You also need a `warehouse` dataset, contains internal table which will store data from the MERGE scripts
+3. You also need a `metadata` dataset, contains the instructions for the pipeline jobs to run.
+The structure of the metadata table is described in the following section.
+You can modify metadata dataset name in the file `etl/bigquery_staging_to_warehouse/src/bigquery_merge_table.py`

 # Metadata table